open-turo/action-setup-tools/README.md

 vendor identifier after a dash to indicate which vendor supplies the identified version.

+Note that to install Kotlin, Java must also be installed, so when needing to install Kotlin, the `.sdkmanrc` file must specify a version for Java as well as a version for Kotlin.

-Note that because [sdkman](https://sdkman.io/) supports other tools like Kotlin, future support for additional tools via this Action is possible.
+Note that because [sdkman](https://sdkman.io/) supports other tools beyond Java and Kotlin, future support for additional tools via this Action is possible.

 ### Node.js